California suburban homes with rolling hills representing county-based conforming loan limits.

 In some California counties where the local median home value is 115% higher than the regular conforming loan limit, FHFA has designated these counties as “high-cost areas.”
 The Housing and Economic Recovery Act (HERA) sets a higher loan limit for these areas based on the local home values, but it can’t go higher than 150% of the regular California conforming loan limit.
 The new maximum conforming loan limit for single-unit homes in California high-cost areas $1,249,125, which is 150% of $832,750.

-Previously Announced California Conforming Loan Limits Since 2015
+California Conforming Loan Limits Going Back To 2015

 The Federal Housing Finance Agency updates its California conforming loan limits annually.
-Here are the previously announced California conforming loan limits since 2015:
+Here are the previously announced California conforming loan limits going back to 2015:

 2015